 The industry, of course, claimed its products were safe.

 Government Steps In

 Public reaction was strong.
 People sent letters in droves to President Theodore Roosevelt, who really had no interest, but helped nonetheless.

 Roosevelt sent U.S. government representatives to inspect the plants.
-However, they had been cleaned prior to the inspectors’ visits.
+However, the plants were cleaned prior to the inspectors’ visits.
 Nevertheless, the inspectors saw enough to conclude The Jungle had been based on truth.

-The government’s findings led to the creation of the Pure Food and Drug Act, and the Meat Inspection Act as well as the forerunning of the Food and Drug Administration.
+The government’s findings led to the creation of the Pure Food and Drug Act and the Meat Inspection Act as well as the forerunner of the Food and Drug Administration.